skosachiov/wanna-debian/README.md

 `echo "" | backport.sh broken-before trixie myrepo`

-By default the backport script runs dose3 build dependencies check without the `--check-only` option, to change the behavior here we use --check-only.
+By default the backport script runs dose3 build dependencies check without the `--checkonly` option, to change the behavior here we use --checkonly.

 ### select packages to backport